 English as a Foreign Language

 VenUSA (Mérida, Venezuela)

 Godfroid, A., & Spino, L. (2014, March).
 Reconceptualizing reactivity research: Absence of evidence is not evidence of absence.
-Paper presented at Georgetown University Round Table, Georgetown, DC.
+Paper presented at GURT, Washington, DC.

 Godfroid, A., & Spino, L. (2013, October) The finger, the voice and the brain: Revisiting the effectiveness of L2 reading for vocabulary acquisition.
 Paper presented at SLRF, Provo, UT.